ljlm0402/typescript-express-starter/README.md

 <img src='https://github.com/ljlm0402/typescript-express-starter/raw/images/formatter.png' border='0' alt='formatter' />

-### 📗 Swagger UI Docs
+### 📗 Swagger - API Document

 [Swagger](https://swagger.io/) is Simplify API development for users, teams, and enterprises with the Swagger open source and professional toolset.

-Find out how Swagger can help you design and document your APIs at scale.
+Easily used by Swagger to design and document APIs at scale.

 Start your app in development mode at `http://localhost:3000/api-docs`

-Modify `swagger.yaml` file to your source code
+Modify `swagger.yaml` file to your source code.

-### 🌐 REST Client
+### 🌐 REST Client(VSCode Extension) - HTTP Client Tools

 REST Client allows you to send HTTP request and view the response in Visual Studio Code directly.

 VSCode Extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) Install.

+Modify `*.http` file in http folder to your source code.

 ## 🗂 Code Structure (default)